barreljan/apc-lights/README.md

 So, a sort of home automation but different.

 ## Requirements
-Linux enviroment
+- Linux enviroment
-Python 2.7
+- Python 2.7
-modules: json, requests, python-crontab snmp tools (like snmputils for snmpget and snmpset) SNMP enabled switch device
+- modules: json, requests, python-crontab
+- snmp tools (like snmputils for snmpget and snmpset)
+- SNMP enabled switch device

 ### Installing
 1) Clone the 2 files, make them executable.
-	a)  	Set the email function to your wishes in api_sunset.py
+   - Set the email function to your wishes in api_sunset.py
-	b)	Set the correct latitude and longtitude of the param 'link' in api_sunset.py
+   - Set the correct latitude and longtitude of the param 'link' in api_sunset.py
-	c)	Set the snmp IP's and communities in lights.sh
+   - Set the snmp IP's and communities in lights.sh
 2) Edit your crontab (crontab -e) and add these lines:
 ```
 0 6 * * * <youruser> /your/dir/api_sunset.py